sandipan-das-sd/qr_code_generator_sandipan/README.md

-# sandipan_demo
+# QR CODE GENERATOR APP
-This is my first project
+This is qr code generator app using HTML, CSS,JS and QR API
 <br>
-Author-Sandipan Das and Ranita Das
+Author-Sandipan Das